Skip to content

 Definition

 Conservation status is a classification assigned to a species based on its extinction risk, most commonly using the IUCN Red List categories: Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Extinct in the Wild, and Extinct.
-Of the 18 penguin species, none are currently classified as Least Concern without some reservations, and the majority face documented population declines.
+Several living penguin species are still listed as Least Concern, but many others sit in threatened categories and the majority of the family faces documented population pressure.
 Conservation status assessments are updated periodically as new population data becomes available, and a species may be reclassified if conditions improve or deteriorate.

 Related Terms